ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 superior to JSON patch for describing incremental changes to cost maps, endpoint costs, and endpoint properties.
 For these data structures, JSON merge patch is more space efficient, as well as simpler to apply.
-There is no advantage allowing a server to use JSON patch for those resources.
+There is no advantage in allowing a server to use JSON patch for those resources.

 The case is not as clear for incremental changes to network maps.